 Still, she absolutely lusts after him and can’t help her body’s reaction to him.

 As the first book in the series comes to an end, Winter finds out that Lia isn’t dead.
 She finds her in a coma hidden in a private room in Adrian’s mansion.

 This leads us to the next book, where we sort of go back in time and find out how Adrian meets his real wife, Lia.
-She as it turns out was a ballerina, working for the New York Ballerina.
+As it turns out, she was a ballerina, working for the New York Ballerina.

-I mean he’s still a jerk, but you really see him in a whole new light compared to the first book.
+Yes, he’s still a jerk, but you see him in a new light compared to the first book.

-You learn about Lia, and how their kid and how they got together, all the little details of their relationship, and really how absolutely obsessed with his wife he is.
+You learn about Lia, their kid, how they got together, all the little details of their relationship, and really how obsessed with his wife he is.

-This all leads up to book three, the big reveal and I don’t want to reveal what that big WOW moment is, but I must say, I was rather impressed with how the author brought it all together.
+This all leads up to book three, the big reveal, and I don’t want to reveal that big WOW moment, but I must say, I was rather impressed with how the author brought it all together.

 It was a good story from start to finish, but one you really have to read all three books to truly enjoy.

 Vow of Deception is now available on Amazon as an ebook or via Audible.

 I highly recommend it.
 Absolutely a great book trilogy, and I really do suggest you check it out.
 It’s one of those books you will stay up reading.
 It’s just that good.